algolia/algoliasearch-client-android/doc/offline-mode.md

 If you think you found a bug in the offline client, please submit an issue on GitHub so that it can benefit the community.

 If you have a crash in the offline core, please send us a support request.
-Make sure to include the *crash report*, so that we can pinpoint the problem.
+Make sure to include the **crash report**, so that we can pinpoint the problem.

 ## Other resources

-The offline client bears extensive Javadoc documentation.
-Please refer to it for more details.
+The offline client bears extensive documentation comments.
+Please refer to them for more details.